-Both the traditional FICO score and VantageScore (3.0) use the same scoring range of 300-850.
-The difference is that they evaluate the information in your credit report slightly differently.
+Both the FICO score and VantageScore (3.0) use the same scoring range of 300-850.
+The difference is that they evaluate the information in your credit report differently.
 Let's now get into how these two scoring models differ.

 Fico and VantageScore credit-scoring models both use your credit report data to generate a credit score for you.
 The key thing here is that depending on which model is used, the data collected will affect your score differently.
 Here are the key factors used by each.

 This scoring model has six main categories that it groups your credit information into.
 Each representing the following percentages of your score.

 This scoring model groups your credit data into five categories.
 Here is how the percentages break out.

 Now, keep in mind that the impact each person will receive from each category will vary by individual credit history and the credit-scoring model used.

 In order for a FICO score to be generated for you, you do need to have some sort of credit history built up.
 You need to have at least one account that has been reported to the credit bureaus within the previous six months.
 Also, a minimum of one account open for a minimum of six months.
 Without this, a score will not be generated for you.